 This monarch's body was so swollen when she died she had to be buried in a square coffin.

-The last British monarch to lead his own troops into battle was George II at the battle of Dettingen in 1743.
+The last reigning British monarch to lead his own troops into battle was George II at the Battle of Dettingen in 1743.

 There’s a myth that on July 4, 1776, George III wrote in his diary, “Nothing of importance happened today.”
 In fact, he didn’t even keep a diary.
 He did, however, have blue urine—which has been ascribed to either porphyria or, more recently, to the medication his doctors were giving him.

-In preparation for a meeting the Foreign Secretary, George IV took 100 drops of laudanum.
+In preparation for a meeting with the Foreign Secretary, George IV took 100 drops of laudanum.